docker/docs/storage/storagedriver/select-storage-driver.md

 next step is to choose the best storage driver for your workloads.
 In making this decision, there are three high-level factors to consider:

-If multiple storage drivers are supported in your kernel, Docker has prioritized list of which storage driver to use if no storage driver is explicitly configured, assuming that the that storage driver meets the prerequisites.
+If multiple storage drivers are supported in your kernel, Docker has a prioritized list of which storage driver to use if no storage driver is explicitly configured, assuming that the that storage driver meets the prerequisites.